 The Institutional Review Board (IRB) at The University of Tampa is responsible for approving studies done by UT faculty, staff or students that involve human participants.
 The IRB is comprised of five University members from across the colleges and one outside member.

-The full University policy concerning the IRB can be found in the Faculty Handbook (Chapter 6, part VII).
+The full University policy concerning the IRB can be found in the Faculty Handbook (Chapter 6, part VIII).
 The most recent update to the policy was approved by the Faculty Senate in October 2011.
 Institutional Review Board FAQ explains IRB procedures in a concise manner.

 - Be as precise and as detailed as you can be concerning your study;